uarslan-git/its/courses/Intro_to_ML/task_folder/task_square/task.md

 ```
 Hello from inside myFunction!
 ```
-Youe function can be either called on itself (as in the example above), or it can have some arguments:
+Your function can be either called on itself (as in the example above), or it can have some arguments:

 ```python
 # A simple function with argument(s)